blackhiro/healthyu/content/about/_index.md

 ---
-title: "About"
+title: "About Healthy U"
 date: 2019-05-12T12:14:34+06:00
-description: "This is meta description." author : "Johnathan Smith" authorImage : "images/about/author.jpg" authorSignature : "images/about/signature.png"
+description: "This is meta description." author : "Your Trainer" authorImage : "images/about/author.jpg" authorSignature : "images/about/signature.png"
 ---